 DPS / EPS

 1 – Retention ratio

-Dividend Payout Ratio or DPR will let you know how much money a company is returning or gives back to shareholders, versus how much retained to reinvest in growth.
+Dividend Payout Ratio or DPR will let you know how much money a company is returning or gives back to shareholders, versus how much retained to reinvest for growth.

-If a company has zero payout ratio then you can conclude that it has not paid a dividend and retained 100% of profit.
+If a company has zero payout ratio then you can conclude, it has not paid dividend and retained 100% of net profit.

 For example, let’s assume that a company has distributed Rs.
 1 per share as dividend and its earnings per share is Rs 10.
 In this case, company’s DPR is 1/10 = 10%.
 This means, company has retained 90% (100%-10%) of the profit for future and 10% paid to shareholders by way of dividend.
 In this case, dividend payout ratio or DPR is 10% and retention ratio is 90%.

-If you are an income-oriented investor and do not prefer capital growth then dividend payout ratio should be a closely-watched financial measure.
+If you are an income-oriented investor and do not prefer capital growth, dividend payout ratio should be a closely-watched financial measure.
 An investor seeking capital growth may prefer companies with low payout ratio.

 Dividend Payout Ratio is used by some investors when considering whether to invest in a company that pays out high dividends versus a profitable company that has high growth potentials with less payout.

-You can get details of total dividends paid, EPS and company’s net income from the reported financial statement.
+You can get details of total dividends paid, EPS and company’s net income from the reported financial statements.